lisajamhoury/ITP-Camp-2018-Get-Deep/README.md

 You're so three dimensional in real life, why do you settle for just two dimensions in your internet life?
 In this session, we'll explore using real-time, three-dimensional (volumetric) images and skeletons in Three.js.
 We'll use Kinectron, an open-source tool to bring Kinect 2 data into the web and across networks to explore real-time 3D interactivity in the browser and across the world.

+## Goals

+The goal of this session is to give all participants an overview of what is possible with 3D interactive physical data in the browser.
+Although we will be using data from the Kinect 2, the methods will crossover to other methods of accessing skeletal and volumetric data.
+So, we're going to:

+* Learn what the data coming in looks like
+* Learn how to access it
+* Learn different ways for processing it
+* Get examples to play with on your own!
+Woot

 ## Agenda

 * What is Kinectron